![]() |

 ||

-NEW!
-Many pictures have been added in the page "Discover Belle-Ile" Information : 360° pictures of Belle-Ile (full screen) : http://www.belle-ile-360.com/ Some pictures of the meeting of traditional sailing boats in the port
+Information : 360° pictures of Belle-Ile (full screen) : http://www.belle-ile-360.com/ Some pictures of the meeting of traditional sailing boats in the port

 of Palais (end of July 2010): click here